seqsense/urg_stamped/README.md

 So, urg\_stamped estimates sub-millisecond by the following algorithm:

-- Determine sensor internal clock state (clock offset and gain) using TM command
+- Determine sensor internal clock state (clock offset and gain) using TM command (Triggered by 30s timer by default)
   - UTM/UST(UUST1): (UTM and UST(UUST1) responds to TM command as expected in SCIP2 protocol)
     - 1. Observe sub-millisecond clock offset by finding increment of millisecond resolution sensor timestamp
     - 2. Observe clock gain from multiple observations of the clock offset